admica/clipbard/README.md

 # 📋 Clipbard.nvim

 Clipbard is a minimal Neovim plugin that enhances your clipboard experience by automatically synchronizing (n)vim's internal registers with your system clipboard.
+TJ pointed me to :help after I did this, oh well. :)

 ## ✨ Features